cforte7/rti/README.md

 cargo install rti
 ```

-This will create a globally executable command that can be used in your command line. **Note:** This has only been tested on macOS.
+This will create a globally executable command that can be used in your command line. **Note:** This has only been tested on macOS and Windows 10.

 # Usage
 RTI takes in an arbitrary number of command line arguments, either integer unix epochs or string date/time/datetimes and converts them to the opposite.